Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 • The 65+ age group registered the highest number of Bible readers: 1.9%

-The data indicates that the number of non-readers increases with age, while the number of audiobook listeners decreases with age.
+The data indicates that the number of non-readers peaks during middle age, while the number of audiobook listeners steadily decreases with age.
+This may be due to a variety of factors, such as declining health or vision problems.

-Alternatively, it could simply be that older adults are less likely to be exposed to new technologies and therefore less likely to adopt them.
+Alternatively, it could be that older adults are less likely to be exposed to new technologies and therefore less likely to adopt them.

 Type Of Material Read